agravier/crdt-study/README.md

    creation command.

-The semantics described in (1.) will be implemented in this exploration because they are intuitive and achievable, whereas (2.) is implementable without global sync, and (3.) is unintuitive.
+The semantics described in (1.) will be implemented in this exploration because they are intuitive and achievable, whereas (2.) is not implementable without global sync, and (3.) is unintuitive.

 To understand how much cascading effect the semantics in point (1.) can have